Your Love of Money vs. The Love of Your Life

 1. Does your love of money come before your partner?

-If you make money your top priority, then your relationship is going to take the backseat, no matter what how you want to justify or make up to it.
+If you make money your top priority, then your relationship is going to take the back seat, no matter what how you want to justify or make up to it.
+Chapter 1 of The Missing Manual by JD Roth states that it’s more important to be happy than rich.

 What you focus on is what you are going to get.